I MUST ADMIT THAT MUCH OF THIS SECTION HAS LITTLE OR NOTHING TO DO WITH SHEEP, BUT WHEN IT'S YOUR WEBSITE YOU CAN GET AWAY WITH THINGS LIKE TAHT.

-This is our new 2020 stud ram, A four year old, he was bred by Joe Neil in Highland County and his registered name is Neil 59A.
+This is our new 2020 stud ram, A four year old, he was bred by Joe Neil in Highland County and his registered name is Meadowview Farm 59A.
 He has our genetics on both sides of his pedigree He certainly exemplifies the kind I value, with mass and muscle shape, breed type and pattern.
+Obviously I am partial to a ram that can walk up, stop and pose with legs planted wide and square, head up with boldness and breed character.
 I wanted to give him a snappy new nickname as some people like to do.
-I decided to call him STAR VOTAGER and thought it might be of interest to mention where I first heard the name.
+I decided to call him STAR VOYAGER and thought it might be of interest to mention where I first heard the name.

 The herd he managed had two National Champions, a bull called Constellation and a cow named Fair Clipper.
 The two were mated and produced a bull calf, one that obviously had the credentials to be a celebrity himself.

 Blackstock decided to initiate a contest in the main daily newspaper, the Daily Express, to name the baby bull.
 Naturally, I sent in several names, but none of them were very good.
 Before long the paper published the winning name.

 I was very impressed.
 What a good name, I thought, combining the parent names, Constellation and Clipper in that way.
 I was envious, and told myself I would name an animal that someday.
 I did not know what animal or even what species, but I had no doubt that I was going to be a stock breeder some day.